Trump pressures congressional Republicans to help in his fight to overturn the election

 The president has been calling Republicans, imploring them to keep fighting and more loudly proclaim the election was stolen while pressing them on what they plan to do.
 He spoke to Arizona GOP Party Chairwoman Kelli Ward and Rep. Mike Johnson (R-La.), head of the conservative Republican Study Committee, on Wednesday, and is expected to meet Thursday at the White House with several state attorneys general.
 Meanwhile, Rudolph W. Giuliani, Trump’s personal lawyer and point man in the legal fight, has been making similar calls from the hospital, where he is being treated for covid-19.

 The president also has enlisted Vice President Pence to reach out to governors and other party leaders in key states to see what else can be done to help the president.
-A person familiar with the calls said Pence has not exerted pressure for lawmakers to take specific actions and sees them as “checking in.”
+A person familiar with the calls said Pence has not exerted pressure on lawmakers to take specific actions and sees them as “checking in.”

 The individual spoke on the condition of anonymity to speak frankly.
 The vice president’s office declined to comment.
 Tim Murtaugh of the Trump campaign also declined to comment.

 Meanwhile, on Capitol Hill, Trump’s conservative allies in the House have been privately buttonholing GOP senators, seeking to enlist one to join in objecting to slates of electors on Jan.
-6, according to multiple people familiar with their effort who requested anonymity to discuss their plans.
+6, according to multiple people familiar with their effort who spoke on the condition of anonymity to discuss their plans.

-On that day, Congress meets in joint session to count the electoral votes and declare Joe Biden as the 46th president — with Pence presiding.
-But if a member of the House and Senate challenge a state’s results, the whole Congress would vote — and the GOP plotting all but assures the routine process could take a dramatic turn, forcing Republicans to choose between accepting the election results or Trump’s bid to overturn the outcome.
+On that day, Congress will meet in a joint session to count the electoral votes and declare Joe Biden as the 46th president — with Pence presiding.
+But if a member of the House and a member of the Senate challenge a state’s results, the whole Congress would vote — and the GOP plotting all but assures the routine process could take a dramatic turn, forcing Republicans to choose between accepting the election results or Trump’s bid to overturn the outcome.

 Trump has called a number of informal, campaign and White House advisers and asked for help, according to three people who have spoken to him and discussed the calls on the condition of anonymity.

-“The request is more, can you feel people out to see if they think the election is a fraud, and are you willing to help us overturn it,” said one person familiar with Trump’s calls, who described it as a “last-ditch effort.”
-“He's asking people to check in with their contacts in various battleground states to measure whether there is an appetite to take action from the legislature.
+“The request is more: Can you feel people out to see if they think the election is a fraud, and are you willing to help us overturn it?” said one person familiar with Trump’s calls, who described it as a “last-ditch effort.”
+“He’s asking people to check in with their contacts in various battleground states to measure whether there is an appetite to take action from the legislature.
 He says, ‘Why don't you see what this person says?
-Why don’t you see what that person says?”
+Why don’t you see what that person says?’ ”

 The pressure on Republicans will grow more intense after the electors meet in each state Monday and cast their votes and as Trump’s hopes in the courts continue to fade.
 Republicans who have spent four years catering to Trump’s desires could face a choice for which they will be judged in the 2022 midterm elections and 2024 if they have presidential ambitions as the GOP has shown unfettered loyalty to Trump.